tacman/settings-bundle/Resources/doc/routing.md

 You have a "user" collection, and you set up a [scope provider](scopes.md) to have a separate scope for each user, and you want an editor where a user can edit their own settings.
-You need to set up your scope provider to return the currently logged in user's scope as default.
+You need to set up your scope provider to return the currently logged-in user's scope as default.
 You won't need the scope search functionality, since on this route the user can edit only their own
 scope: